It seems you are offline. Please check your connection and try again.

 × You need an account you will log back into later.

-× The app rejects every shared line you try.
+× The app rejects every shared number you try.

 × You do not want a stranger reading your messages.

-The fix: a private Morocco line from $1, only you can read it.
+The fix: a private Morocco number from $1, only you can read it.
 See the paid option below →

 For one off tests, stay free.
-There is no reason to pay when a shared line gets the job done.
+There is no reason to pay when a shared number gets the job done.

-When the free line fails, a private number is the clean fix.
+When the free number fails, a private number is the clean fix.
 It is yours for the session, nobody else sees the SMS, and most apps treat it like a normal +212 phone.

 $1 per verification